School Psychology, M.S.

 CSP 569 – Theories of Counseling – 3 credits

-CSP 574 – Applied Behavioral Interventions (or PSY 557 Behavior Modification & Therapy) – 3 credits
+CSP 574 – Applied Behavioral Interventions in Schools, Classrooms and Counseling Settings – 3 credits

-CSP 578 – Social and Cultural Foundations in Counseling – 3 credits
+CSP 578 – Social and Cultural Diversity – 3 credits

 CSP 622 – School Curriculum for Helping Professionals – 3 credits

-CSP 641 – Introduction to School Psychology – 3 credits
+CSP 641 – Ethical and Professional Conduct in School Psychology – 3 credits

-CSP 670 – Psychology of Schools – 3 credits
+CSP 670 – Psychology in the Schools – 3 credits